 Upon receiving a broadcast, each goose interprets the data according to its own, local semantics.
 (This strategy of semantic flexibility is discussed at length in the Gaggle paper.)
-When the gaggle-enabled Firefox broadcasts a list of gene names to KEGG for example, after having received those names from R, KEGG responds to by displaying a list of the metabolic pathways to which they have been annotated; having no sensible interpretation of matrices or networks, KEGG will simply ignores those broadcasts.
-STRING presents a web page for the discovery of protein associations; the resulting network may broadcast back to the Gaggle for further analysis.
+The KEGG goose, for example, responds to a list of gene names by displaying the metabolic pathways to which they have been annotated; having no sensible interpretation of matrices or networks, the KEGG goose simply ignores those broadcasts.
+The STRING goose will present a web page for the discovery of protein associations; the network which results may be broadcast back to the Gaggle.